imanousar/Automatic-Subtitles-Synchronization/Evaluation/README.md

 python srt_evaluator.py file1.srt file2.srt

 <br>
+Report of un-synchronized subs.
-Return accuracy and score of synchronization between the two input subtitles.
+Accuracy of synchronization between the two input subtitles.
+Overall descriptive conclusion of synchronization results.

+## Notes

+Sub-Dialogs that do not exist in both files are skipped without affecting accuracy.